Best iPhone headphones 2025: budget to premium, tested by experts

 Apple's use of premium materials delivers excellent comfort but it does mean the AirPods Max are nearly 150g heavier than the Sony WH-1000XM5, which might be something to consider.
 Some may find the design quirky but you can't argue with Apple's superb build quality.

 Overall, these iPhone headphones are an absolute triumph, albeit a very expensive one.
-They were recently updated to offer new colour schemes and USB-C charging.
+At the end of 2024, they were refreshed with new colour schemes and USB-C charging, but those were the only changes.

 Read the full Apple AirPods Max review